adamjgrant/tides-over-sand/TASKS.md

 - [x] If the page opens and we are in app mode, and we're not under the mobile breakpoint, autoselect the first task.
 - [x] When exiting app mode, it takes us to `/`.
 Instead let's have it redirect to whatever the current URL is minus url params.
 - [x] Right now we display none things when in app mode.
 Let's also display none anything in body div.app that is not main.main-content.
+- [x] On iOS safari, specifically when using a home screen app for this web app, everything looks great in the way it works with the notch at the top.
+But at the bottom, the add new task area does not dock to the bottom suggesting the div that pushes it down isn't taking up the needed height.